awslabs/amazon-redshift-utils/README.md

 This [project](src/QMRNotificationUtility) enables a scheduled Lambda function to pull records from the QMR action system log table (stl_wlm_rule_action) and publish them to an SNS topic.
 This utility can be used to send periodic notifications based on the WLM query monitoring rule actions taken for your unique workload and rules configuration.

-# Presentation
-We included a presentation which describes main features of the Amazon-Redshift-Utils including some examples, tips and best practices: Redshift_DBA_Commands.pptx

 # Investigations
 This project includes a number of detailed investigations into various types of Redshift edge cases, nuances, and workload scenarios.